Thesis/Project Proposal

 Using the Assessment of Readiness to Defend forms as a guide, the Chair asks an examiner to make a motion that the decision for the written thesis component be: Pass, Pass with Minor Revisions, Pass with Major Revisions, Defer, or Fail.

 Discussion occurs on a decision, and the Chair endeavours to facilitate consensus but does not vote.
 The Chair asks for a vote on the motion.
-Ideally the vote is unanimous, but the motion may pass with one (1) dissenting vote, provided this is not the vote of the External Examiner or supervisor(s).
+Ideally the vote is unanimous, but the motion may pass by a simple majority vote provided the External Examiner does not cast a dissenting vote.

 The Thesis Examination Committee is required to reach a majority decision.
 If the vote results in a tie, the Chair calls for further discussion and holds a second vote, and so on until a decision is reached.